firebase/geofire-js/README.md

 #### GeoQuery.getRadius()

-Returns the radius of this query.
+Returns the `radius` of this query, in kilometers.

 ```JavaScript
 var geoQuery = geoFire.query({